-when i was in elementary school my mom and I made a quilt for my american girl dolls with my mom.
+when i was in elementary school my mom and I made a quilt for my american girl dolls.

 in high school i received my first sewing machine as a gift from my parents. my girlfriends and i would make fleece pj pants in our school colors and skirts that were (in hindsight) far too short.